-There's no denying the importance an accident report can play in your car accident case, but after you've had a chance to look at the report your receive after your accident, you may be concerned about or have questions about the information it contains.
-We've put together a list of the most common questions asked by clients who have questions about their accident report:
+There's no denying the importance an accident report can play in your car accident case, but after you've had a chance to look at the report you received after your accident, you may be concerned about or have questions about the information it contains.
+Our Indianapolis car accident attorney has put together a list of the most common questions asked by clients who have questions about their accident reports:

 "How Could the Officer Have Gotten My Report Wrong?"